 To learn more about our work advocating for historic preservation and better policy decisions in Jose Huizar’s CD14, see: The Times Mirror Square / Pereira in Peril campaign – Save Parker Center campaign – Pershing Square Restoration Society – Broadway on My Mind walking tour series – Save Angels Flight preservation campaign (ignored by Jose Huizar, solved by the Mayor’s Office).

-Press clips: Pile In: The José Huizar Corruption Scandal Is Going to Be a Bus Tour (Los Angeles Magazine, 2/8/2019), Forget celebrity mansions, this bus tour would highlight LA councilman’s alleged misdeeds (The Real Deal, 2/11/2019), A Jose Huizar Scandal Tour of DTLA?
+Press clips: Pile In: The José Huizar Corruption Scandal Is Going to Be a Tour (Los Angeles Magazine, 2/8/2019), Forget celebrity mansions, this tour would highlight LA councilman’s alleged misdeeds (The Real Deal, 2/11/2019), A Jose Huizar Scandal Tour of DTLA?
 Oh, Yes!
-(Commercial Observer, 2/17/2019)
+(Commercial Observer, 2/17/2019), Do LA City Council Members Have Too Much Control Over Development Projects? with commentary by our Richard Schave (Spectrum News 1, 5/20/2020), Jose Huizar arrested! – Read the complaint (PDF file) USA vs. Jose Huizar (6/23/20).

-If you’d like to be notified when we announce the debut of this “ripped from the headlines” crime bus tour, use the form below.
+If you’d like to be notified when we announce the debut of this “ripped from the headlines” true crime tour, use the form below.